Advent, my favorite time of year.

 The Word became flesh so He might live and dwell in us and among us; to rid us of the doubts and confusion, which is this dark world’s only meager offering to us.

 I recently had a conversation with my now 30-year-old son and was reminding him of how much I love the season of Advent.
-He told me he used to think I was crazy when I would tell him that; “how could she love Advent more than Christmas Day?” his puzzled mind would ask.
+He told me he used to think I was crazy when I would tell him that; “How could she love Advent more than Christmas Day?”
 As he’s gotten older, though, he says he gets it.
 He understands better the joy of the anticipation.

 Arise, shine, for your light has come, and the glory of the Lord shines over you.